 I looked down at my knitting, which had been sitting idly in my hands while I gazed at the scene and started the next row with a renewed sense of purpose.

 Many thanks to Tim to his great photos.
 If you would like to see more of his work, these please visit his site.

-Last Blogpost: Daughter to the rescue
+Last Blogpost: Hot off the press!

-Our new E-Book: Reversible Knitting Stitches
+Our Book: Reversible Knitting Stitches

 My Website: www.wyndlestrawdesigns.com